ChangWan723/eHealth/README.md

 # Health Practice Web App

 ## Introduction
 This project was one of my coursework assignments at university.
 The aim of this project is to design and build a web application for capturing and maintaining electronic health records for a network of health practices.
 The application is built using React and relevant JavaScript-based frameworks and is intended to help patients, doctors, and practitioners access relevant information and services offered by the practices.

 This is just the front-end code for this project.
 The back-end code is in another code base.
+Due to the time constraints of the coursework, the project is not good enough.
+And there are still a lot of things that need to be improved, for example, the code is not clean enough.

 ## Features
 - **Patient Registration:** New patients can self-register by providing their name, date of birth, address, email, and password.